Spurs–Suns rivalry

 The Spurs–Suns rivalry is a National Basketball Association (NBA) rivalry between the San Antonio Spurs and Phoenix Suns.
-It began in the 1990s, when the Spurs were led by "The Admiral", David Robinson, and the Phoenix Suns were propelled by a number of players, including Dan Majerle, Kevin Johnson, and Tom Chambers.
+It began in the 1990s, when the Spurs were led by David Robinson, and the Phoenix Suns were propelled by a number of players, including Dan Majerle, Kevin Johnson, and Tom Chambers.
 The rivalry continued into the 2000s with Tim Duncan and Steve Nash leading the Spurs and the Suns respectively.
 The rivalry has also allegedly prevented Spurs coach Gregg Popovich from coaching the USA Basketball team in the 2008 Summer Olympics.

 1990s

 The Spurs and Suns first met in the first round of the 1992 NBA Playoffs.
-The Suns established a record of 53-29 garnering fourth seed in the Western Conference, while the Spurs, owning a 47-35 record, clinched the fifth seed.
-'An injury to team captain David Robinson left the Spurs shorthanded, and the Suns swept the best-of-five series.
+The Suns established a record of 53–29 garnering fourth seed in the Western Conference, while the Spurs, owning a 47–35 record, clinched the fifth seed.
+An injury to team captain David Robinson left the Spurs shorthanded, and the Suns swept the best-of-five series.

 The two teams would meet again the next year in the 1993 Western Conference Semifinals.
 The Suns had a new look having acquired former Celtic Danny Ainge.
 They also traded Jeff Hornacek, Andrew Lang, and Tim Perry to the Philadelphia 76ers for Charles Barkley, who was the season's Most Valuable Player.
-The Suns also compiled a league-best 62-20 record and clinched both the Pacific Division title and the top seed in the Western Conference.
-The Spurs finished the regular season with a 49-33 record and the fifth seed.
+The Suns also compiled a league-best 62–20 record and clinched both the Pacific Division title and the top seed in the Western Conference.
+The Spurs finished the regular season with a 49–33 record and the fifth seed.
 The Suns managed to reach the Conference Semifinals by beating the Los Angeles Lakers in a five-game series after having lost the first two games.
-The Spurs ousted the defending Western Conference champion Portland Trail Blazers.
+The Spurs ousted the defending Western Conference champion Portland Trail Blazers in four games.
 The semifinal series lasted six games with the Suns prevailing over the Spurs again when Barkley hit a game-winner in Game 6.
-The Suns would proceed to win the Western Conference championship and face the Chicago Bulls in the 1993 NBA Finals.
+The Suns would proceed to win the Western Conference championship and face the Chicago Bulls in the 1993 NBA Finals, where they would lose in six games, with a John Paxson game-winning three to seal a third consecutive championship for Chicago.